Allen County, Indiana Timeline

 1862, September 22 - President Abraham Lincoln issues the Emancipation Proclamation.

-1862, November 4 - Dr. Richard Jordan Gatling a medical doctor patented his Gatling gun.
-He was living in Indianapolis and was better known for inventing planting machines which greatly increased crop yields.
-His first practical machine gun was built in 1861.
-It was based on his wheat drill.
-Read more in the November 4, 2015 Facebook post by the Indiana Bicentennial Commission on Facebook.
+Dr. Richard Jordan Gatling was a medical doctor but better known for inventing planting machines which greatly increased crop yields.
+In 1861, while living in Indianapolis, Gatling invented the first practical machine gun based on his wheat drill.
+One year later it was patented on November 4, 1862

 1862, December 31 - President Lincoln officially signed the bill into law that West Virginia was to be created as a state.